Student/Postdoc Advisory Committee

 Section 2: Interests and Expertise

 This section corresponds to a bullet-point list of your relevant interests and skills, and will be presented as such to the companies whose site visits you attend (see sample at the end of these instructions).
 In the application form you will find 3 open slots for each of the categories described below.
 Have these answers prepared before starting the application, and check to make sure each answer fits within the limits described below.
-The application will not notify you if you exceed a character limit, but your entry may be truncated.

 All 4 categories below allow for three entry slots each.
 It is not required to use every entry slot, but you are encouraged to use them to highlight your interests, skills, and achievements.